Risk Awareness in HTN Planning: Related Work

-By reviewing related work in AI planning literature, we note that uncertainty and risk are not conceptually distinguished as provided by decision theory.
-In particular, planning approaches that model totally known probability distribution over action effects, action costs and states are referred to as uncertainty approaches without consideration of the risk involvement.
+Reviewing related work in AI planning literature shows that uncertainty and risk are not conceptually distinguished.
+In particular, planning approaches that model totally known probability distribution over action effects, action costs, and states are referred to as uncertainty approaches without considering the risk involvement.

-Moreover, in most planning approaches, uncertainty forms are expressed in terms of partial observability of states, and uncertainty about action effects or action costs.
+Moreover, in most planning approaches, uncertainty forms are expressed in terms of partial observability of states and uncertainty about action effects or action costs.
 However, approaches that deal with the latter form of uncertainty usually aim at computing plans with the highest probability of not exceeding a predefined cost limit and do not find plans that comply with a specific attitude.

-Risk, on the other hand, is modelled in HTN planning as a hard-coded utility functions that are not related to action costs or a specific risk attitude.
-On the other hand, approaches that use utilities to evaluate action costs use planning formalisms that deviates from standard HTN planning and do not consider risk and risk attitudes of planning agents.
+Existing approaches in HTN planning that use utility functions do not consider risk and agents' risk attitudes.
+Specifically, these approaches use hard-coded utility functions that are not related to action costs or a specific risk attitude.
+On the other hand, approaches that use utilities to evaluate action costs use planning formalisms that deviate from standard HTN planning and also do not consider the risk and risk attitudes of planning agents.

-HTN planning approaches that do some informed guidance of HTN planning towards quality plans are also relevant to our work.
-Some approaches do consider action costs, but are developed for deterministic domain models and aim at finding cost-optimal plans.
-Thus, if adapted to domain models with variable costs, they correspond to the risk-neutral attitude.
+HTN planning approaches that provide some form of informed guidance of HTN planning towards quality plans are also relevant to our work.
+Some approaches do consider action costs but are developed for deterministic domain models and aim to find cost-optimal plans.
+Thus, they correspond to the risk-neutral attitude if adapted to domain models with variable costs.
 Other approaches use preferences and could be adapted to express attitudes.
-However, they require encoding the planning choices of risk-sensitive agents by a domain expert.
+However, a domain expert must encode the planning choices of risk-sensitive agents.

-Thus, we conclude that while there exists a few works that incorporate risk and risk attitudes in non-hierarchical planning, there does not exist an HTN planning approach that models risks involved in action costs and also incorporate utilities in hierarchical constructs to express and guide the planning process according to a particular risk attitude.
+Thus, we conclude that while there exists a few works that incorporate risk and risk attitudes in non-hierarchical planning, there does not exist an HTN planning approach that models risks involved in action costs and also incorporates utilities in hierarchical constructs to express and guide the planning process according to a particular risk attitude.